-These Disclosures assist NQBP to promote openness, accountability and are part of the overall good management of the corporation.
+These Disclosures assist NQBP to promote openness, accountability and are part of the overall good management of NQBP.
 The disclosure of Wrongdoing is in accordance with NQBP's values and, in particular, its value of acting with integrity.

 NQBP encourages any NQBP Personnel who consider that they have witnessed Wrongdoing within NQBP to come forward and make a Disclosure.
-NQBP seeks to encourage and maintain an organisational culture where all NQBP Personnel feel confident and comfortable making such Disclosures.
+NQBP encourages and maintains an organisational culture where all NQBP Personnel feel confident and comfortable making such Disclosures.

-NQBP is committed to providing appropriate support and protection to NQBP Personnel who disclose Wrongdoing from Reprisal or Victimisation and to maintaining confidentiality relating to any such Disclosures.
+NQBP is committed to providing support and protection to NQBP Personnel who disclose Wrongdoing from Reprisal or Victimisation and to maintaining confidentiality relating to any such Disclosures.